moorepants/dissertation/parameterstudy.rst

 I had intended to calculate the uncertainty in the eigenvalue predictions based on the error propagation from the raw measurements, but I never quite figured it out.
-It would be interesting to draw error bars around the modes in the eigenvalue plots corresponding to the uncertainty values presented in Chapter :ref:`physicalparameters`.
+It would be interesting to draw error bars on the modes in the eigenvalue plots corresponding to the uncertainty values presented in Chapter :ref:`physicalparameters`.
 It would be revealing with respect to the experiments that are done which try to estimate the eigenvalues of a stable